elementalsecurity/sec-arch/00_blueprint/architecture_lifecycle.md

 This lifecycle pairs closely with the [Skill Progression Map](../00_blueprint/skill_progression_map.md) to show how strategic thinking and architectural engagement evolve over time.

 Both models reinforce that Security Architecture is not just a role, it's a rhythm, a continuous practice of aligning, designing, adapting, and improving.
+> \"Security Architecture is not the practice of building walls.
+It is the art of building systems that endure.\"

+---

+© 2025 Elemental Security Solutions, LLC
+Part of the Security Architecture Knowledge Base.
+Licensed under the MIT License.